 Many who moved nurtured a romantic vision of life, attracting more Americans who sought more than agricultural life and familial responsibilities.
 The rugged individualism and military prowess of the West, encapsulated for some by service in the Mexican war, drew a growing new breed west of the Sierra Nevada to meet with the Californians already there: a breed of migrants different from the modest agricultural communities of the near West.

 The great influx of diverse people clashed in a combative and aggrandizing atmosphere of individualistic pursuit of fortune.36 Linguistic, cultural, economic, and racial conflict roiled both urban and rural areas.
 By the end of the 1850s, Chinese and Mexican immigrants made up one fifth of the mining population in California.
 The ethnic patchwork of these frontier towns belied a clearly defined socioeconomic arrangement that saw whites on top as landowners and managers, with poor whites and ethnic minorities working the mines and assorted jobs.
 The competition for land, resources, and riches furthered individual and collective abuses, particularly against Native Americans and older Mexican communities.
-California’s towns, as well as those dotting the landscape throughout the West, such as Coeur D’Alene in Idaho and Tombstone in Arizona, struggled to balance security with economic development and the protection of civil rights and liberties.
+California’s towns, as well as those dotting the landscape throughout the West, struggled to balance security with economic development and the protection of civil rights and liberties.

 VI.
 The Monroe Doctrine and Manifest Destiny.